The myth of emotional intelligence postulates that the more emotionally intelligent you are, the more material success you will enjoy.

-Between them and the stock exchanges of this world, there are plenty of grey-area companies where psychopathy and Machiavellianism can pay off very handsomely.
+Between them and the stock exchanges of this world, there are plenty of grey-area companies where factor 1 psychopathy and Machiavellianism can pay off very handsomely.

 And in the grey-area workplaces, emotional intelligence and empathy are far from being an obvious asset.